GeorgeHernandez/GeorgeHernandez/DailyList.md

   - [ ] Shower, Shave, Nails, Examine Feet, etc.
   - [ ] Run the Fan after the Shower
   - [ ] Eye drops as needed
-- [ ] 🕗🤗🍴✔️📧🐸👁️💧
+- [ ] 🕕🤗🍴✔️📧🐸👁️💧
   - [ ] Start of Business Day (SOBD).
-The American BD is 9-5, but I pad it with wind up & wind down time.
+The American BD is 9-5, but I pad it with commute plus wind up & wind down time.
   - [ ] Social Activities: Hugs, Love, Nurture, Share, Listen, Vibe, Check, Sync, etc.
   - [ ] Food
   - [ ] Check my Lists.
 E.g. Google Keep, Trello, ghseet[GH, Hdz], gdoc[EE, RC, UIC].
   - [ ] Email and other Communications
   - [ ] Responsibilities: Work, House Work, Tasks, Projects, etc. Small and Big items.
 "Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day." - Mark Twain
 - [ ] 🕚🤗🍴💧📰🪥👁️💧
-  - [ ] Brunch ~11:00.
-I have comfortable Meals since I usually have 2 Meals a day.
+  - [ ] Lunch ~11:00
   - [ ] Check the News
   - [ ] Brush my Teeth.
 I try to couple brushing with my first meal but it may not happen if I'm out of the house or the like.
 - [ ] 🕒🤗💧🚫☕🍬